Internship Information for CBS Students

-Want to gain real-world experience in the workforce?
-Try a business internship.
+Want to gain real-world experience before you graduate?
+Undertake a business internship.

-You may have the option to adjust your study plan to include this unit in place of a core unit or elective within your degree.
+You may have the option to adjust your study plan to include an internship or industry project unit within your degree.

-On an internship, you could help local businesses with:
+On an internship, you could help businesses with:

 - conducting research